-- From 5 PM until 8 AM, protect the plant from all light.
+- From 5 PM until 8 AM, for 15 hours of complete darkness protect the plant from all light.
 Not even the light from a street lamp should be allowed in the room or closet where the poinsettia is.

 - Do this every day from the end of September until around the first of December.
 It’s important to keep as close to these times as your schedule allows.

 - Between 8 AM and 5 PM, set your plant where it will receive plenty of light.

 - During this time, keep the poinsettia between 60-70 degrees F. Any nighttime temperature above 70 will delay reflowering.

 - When the leaves begin to change color, it’s time to stop nighttime darkness and allow your poinsettia exposure to full light.

 - When nighttime darkness hours are over, only fertilize the poinsettia once a month and be certain to not overwater.

 If you’re not able or prefer not to move the poinsettia in and out of darkness, you can use a 100w warm white fluorescent bulb from 8 AM to 5 PM.

 Don’t use a grow light because it isn’t warm white light.
 Use one bulb for every plant, place the bulb 1 1/2 feet above the plant.
 Be sure to adjust the distance as the plant grows.